sparkflows/sparkflows-docs/docs/tutorials/etl/join-1.rst

 Data Parsing and Cleaning
 --------------------------

-While the various dimension data is available as csv files, the fact data is in fixed field size format.
+While the various dimension data is available as CSV files, the fact data is in fixed field size format.

 Each record has a fixed number of characters.
 In each record each field consists of fixed number of characters.
 The steps for data parsing and cleaning are as follows: